aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 A common pattern to create reusable middleware is to implement a factory functions that accepts configuration options and returns a middleware function.

+!!! note "Always `await next()` unless returning early"
+    Middleware functions must always call `await next()` to pass control to the next middleware in the chain, unless you are intentionally returning early by returning a `Response` or JSON object.

 === "index.ts"